 Android app development is considered to be easier than iOS app development because of deeper access and easy customization.
 There are 40% more code lines than an iOS app, plus the budget of an Android app increases an iOS app by 30% at least.
 Maintenance is also quite difficult in an Android app because of device fragmentation.

 So, these are some of the major differences between Android and iOS apps.
-I hope in the end; you’ll make the right decision when selecting any of the two OS.
+I hope you’ll make the right decision when selecting any of the two OS in the end.
 Till then, have a great day ahead!!!